Medicine with a Preliminary Year (MBBCh)

 Whilst an undergraduate at Cardiff University you will benefit from:

-- a cutting-edge spiral curriculum based on evidence gathered from across the world;
+- an innovative spiral curriculum based on evidence gathered from across the world;

 - teaching from internationally-renowned researchers and clinicians;